lweijiie/SC1015Proj/README.md

 - Advantages of a more precise food delivery time: Builds customer confidence, leading, improved customer experience which eventually leads to increased sales, source from CEO of Fenix Commerce, Akhilesh Srivastava’s linkedin account: https://www.linkedin.com/pulse/what-does-take-provide-estimated-delivery-dates-akhilesh-srivastava/

 ## Problem Definition
-- Are we able to predict the food delivery time based on the attributes given in the dataset?
+- Are we able to create a model that predicts the delivery time?
-- Which attributes are of higher importance for the predictions?
+- Which features are of higher importance for the predictions?
+- Are we able to improve the model through feature selection?
-- Which/what models would be the best for predicting the food delivery time?
+- Which / What models would be best for predicting the food delivery time?

 ## Models Used
 - Linear Regression: `sklearn.linear_model.LinearRegression`